Samyar-Projects/Website/CONTRIBUTING.md

 <br>

-By contributing to the Gigawhat Website, you agree to license your code under the <a href="https://github.com/Gigawhat-net/Gigawhat-Essentials/blob/dev/LICENSE">GNU GPL-3.0</a>.
+By contributing to the Gigawhat Website, you agree to license your code under <a href="https://github.com/Gigawhat-net/Gigawhat-Essentials/blob/dev/LICENSE">MIT</a>.